 You’ll do slow, controlled movements that are good for range of motion and balance.

 Tell your yoga teacher you have RA so she can adapt certain poses that might be tricky.
 You can also use foam yoga blocks to help support your body during poses.
 Listen to your body, and only do what's comfortable for you.

 Or try tai chi.
 Like yoga, it's great exercise, but it's not too hard on your joints, Davis says.

 There's another benefit.
-"From what [people] tell me, the meditation element of yoga and tai chi helps with pain control," says Davis.
-"Not a lot of people with RA can take pain medication, so they use meditation and it helps."
+"From what [people] tell me, the meditation element of yoga and tai chi helps with pain control," she says.

+Keep your moves gentle.
+They should feel good.
 Don't stretch so much that you're sore afterward.
-For comfort after exercise, try moist heat or ice.
+Try moist heat or ice for comfort after exercise.